-- Sitting prime ministers or other prominent politicians could show reluctance to enter a race that’s highly uncertain, fearing being left out in the cold when top positions are given out.
-An example of this is Enda Kenny.
-The Irish Taoiseach (or prime minister) has persistently been named in Brussels as a possible contender but has debunked such rumours, stressing that he wants to remain head of government until Ireland's national elections in 2015.
+- Sitting prime ministers or other prominent politicians showed reluctance to enter the 2014 race that was highly uncertain.
+They feared being left out in the cold when top positions were given out.
+An example of this is Enda Kenny: the Irish Taoiseach (or prime minister) was named as a possible contender but debunked such rumours, stressing that he wants to remain head of government up until Ireland's national elections in 2015.

 - The candidates will also need an endorsement from their national governments, as they will serve as their country’s commissioner in the next EU executive.
-This would require, for instance, the socialist Martin Schulz to secure an endorsement from the centre-right dominated German government, or for the centre-right Barnier to secure the nomination of the French Socialist government.
+This required, for instance, the socialist Martin Schulz to secure an endorsement from the centre-right dominated German government, or the liberal Guy Verhofstadt to get an endorsement from the plural Belgian government.

 - The director-general positions in the Commission's departments (or DGs) or head-of-cabinet positions flanking the commissioners, which are negotiated when the new Commission takes office (read our previous LinksDossier on the subject).